Burleigh Waters

 Table Chart PROFILE FAQ

-Burleigh Waters has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate was 2.1% as of December 2025.
-Employment growth over the past year was estimated at 2.7%.
+Burleigh Waters has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 2.1% as of the past year, with an estimated employment growth of 2.7%.
+As of December 2025, 8,172 residents were employed, with an unemployment rate of 1.9%, below Regional Qld's 4.0%.

 Frequently Asked Questions - Employment